 Applicant's Name (print or type)

 Applicant's Signature Date

 Advisor's Name (print or type)

-Advisor's Signature Date
+Advisor's Signature

-(This part is completed ADMISSION d at the department screening interview.)
+(This part is complete ADMISSION ed at the department screening interview.)

-hibit anyone convicted of a felony from being licensed to at anyone applying for licensure must undergo criminal
+Act 1310 of 1995 and Act 1311 of 1997 prohib icensed to teach in the State of Arkansas and remust undergo criminal background check.

-I hereby affirm that I have never been convidescription.) cted of a felony. (i.e. contained within an attached
+hereby affirm that I have never been convicted attached description.) d of a felony. (i.e. contained within an

 Applicant's Signature Date

-Recommendation of Department Scre ening Committee:

-☐ Approve: Self-assessment and in professional level terview suggest dispositions are appropriate at this

 Date of Approval

-☐ Deny: Self-assessment and interv is an area of concern as the studer iew suggest that nt enters the program.

-(If approved, send to the PEP Office for final review.)
+☐ Deny (If approved, send to the PEP Office for Other Concerns: ••

-Other Concerns:

 Signature by Screening Committee Date

 Date

 Date

-Signature by Department Chair Date
+Date

-Signature of Professional Education Program's Director
+Signature of Professional Education Program 's Director

 Date